 We carefully outline and document the risks and benefits of lens replacement to our patients.
 This discussion includes appropriately setting expectations as well and may include but not be limited to the customary risks and benefits of lens surgery, including retinal changes.
 We spend time educating our clients on the fact that they have had their eyes for, say, 50 years, they do not work well (for reading), but they have become accustomed to them not working.
 When we are done, their eyes are going to work beautifully, but they will not be used to them working.

 We explain that they may see the implants doing their job in certain lighting conditions and that their peripheral vision may seem different.
-That takes some getting used to and tends to improve over time, unlike their aging lens which will continue to lose function over time.
+That takes some getting used to and tends to improve over time, unlike their aging lens, which will continue to lose function over time.
 Also, while the implants are designed to restore a full vision range, they are not designed to magnify microscopic detail in low light.
 For these circumstances, they may need an occasional pair of low-power reading glasses.

 We go on to explain that their body will “heal in” their implants, and they will build up some healing cells that may require a maintenance lens polishing (ie, YAG capsulotomy).
 Additionally, we explain that if their eyes heal out of focus in a way that we cannot entirely predict, they may benefit from a customization treatment with laser vision enhancement.